-- □ Turn off all appliances that were on prior to the outage. - □ Unplug computers and electronics unless you have a surge protector. - Leave on a porch light so our crews will know when your power is restored. - □ Keep refrigerator and freezer doors closed. - □ Lower your thermostat setting. - □ Wait a half hour after the power returns before resetting your thermostat. - □ Always keep flashlights handy. - □ Leave a light or radio on as an alert when power has been restored.
+- Turn off all appliances that were on prior to the outage. - Unplug computers and electronics unless you have a surge protector. - Leave on a porch light so our crews will know your power is restored. - □ Keep refrigerator and freezer doors closed. - □ Lower your thermostat setting. - □ Wait a half hour after the power returns before resetting your thermostat. - Always keep flashlights handy.